roman-milk/roman-milk.github.io/poker-game-3.md

  The hand ends just as Mike blew his load in juliette, I looked at her, "Get me another beer slut."

  I watched as she crawled off Mikes lap, a mix of cum running down her thigh as every eye watched that ass of hers.
-Report_Story #2